-I have lived in Ambergate since 1977, during which time I have seen many changes, including the loss of much industry and commerce.
+I lived in Ambergate since 1977, during which time I saw many changes, including the loss of much industry and commerce.
 The village does however retain much of its community spirit, as demonstrated by our annual Ambergate Carnival, which I have been actively involved in for many years as Treasurer.

 Ambergate still has a thriving primary school, which my now adult children attended in the 1980s and 90s.